Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 It turns out that it varies quite a bit.
 Of the four busiest bankruptcy lawyers in Northern Virginia, I have the lowest rate of dismissals.
 I first noticed this in 2012.
 And then checked and re-checked every year starting 2017.

-Each year, my dismissal rate is the lowest among the leading bankruptcies in Northern Virginia.
+Each year, my dismissal rate is the lowest among the best bankruptcy lawyers in Northern Virginia.

 Are all dismissals bad?